go-coldbrew/core/config/README.md

     // GRPCTLSCertFile an GRPCTLSKeyFile are the paths to the key and cert files for the GRPC server
-    // If these are set, the server will be started with TLS enabled GRPCTLSCertFile string `envconfig:"GRPC_TLS_CERT_FILE"` }
+    // If these are set, the server will be started with TLS enabled GRPCTLSCertFile string `envconfig:"GRPC_TLS_CERT_FILE"`
+    // GRPCTLSInsecureSkipVerify is used to skip verification of the server's certificate chain and host name
+    // Only set this to true if you are sure you want to disable TLS verification for the server GRPCTLSInsecureSkipVerify bool `envconfig:"GRPC_TLS_INSECURE_SKIP_VERIFY" default:"false"` }
 ```